main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 This makes it easier to consider issues such as: which features would we like to predict?
 Or, how should we handle cross-validation?

-But if we're starting with neuroimaging data, how can create this kind of structured representation?
+But if we're starting with neuroimaging data, how can we create this kind of structured representation?

 To understand why neuroimaging data needs some special attention, we will briefly talk about the basics of fMRI.

 ## A brief introduction to functional magnetic resonance imaging

-Functional magnetic resonance imaging (fMRI) is a type of neuroimaging technique that measures the brain activity.
-They are made up of a series of 3D pictures of the brain collected at a given frequency.
+Functional magnetic resonance imaging (fMRI) is a type of neuroimaging technique that measures brain activity. fMRI data is made up of a series of 3D images (or volumes) of the brain collected at a given frequency.
-A typical fMRI file is a 4D image, with the spatial dimensions (x, y, z) added with the dimension of time t.
+Therefore, a typical fMRI file is a 4D image, with the spatial dimensions (x, y, z) added with the dimension of time t.
 We could, for example, acquire 1 brain volume every 2 seconds, for 6 minutes, which would result in an fMRI data file consisting of 180 3D brain volumes.

 ```{code-cell} ipython3